 Application and selection process

-ELP has a capacity of 30 individuals per cohort.
-Select Faculties and Departments have been identified and given a designated number of seats, but not all Faculties and Departments are represented in the first phase of this pilot program.
+ELP has a capacity of 30 participants per cohort.
+For the pilot starting in October 2025, select Faculties and Departments have been identified and given a designated number of seats, but not all Faculties and Departments are represented in the first phase of this pilot program.

-If you think you would make a great candidate for this program, follow the steps below to apply:
+If you have been nominated for ELP, follow the steps below to apply:

-- If you are eligible, complete the application form by the deadline.
+- Complete the application form by the deadline.

-- Once you submit your application form, your manager will then receive a link to complete the Sponsor Form.
+- Once you submit your application, your manager will then receive a link to complete the Sponsor Form.

-- Ensure your manager submits the Sponsor Form by the application deadline.
+- Ensure both your application and your manager’s Sponsor Form are submitted by the application deadline.

-- Applicants will be notified of their application status by email within two weeks of the deadline.
+- Applicants will be notified of their application status by email within one week of the deadline.

 Participating Faculties and Departments participating